Skip to main content

 Writing the Perfect Description for Your Holiday Cottage

-Right now is a very good time to review the way you describe your holiday cottage online.
-With most weeks booked until well into the autumn, you should be turning your attention to filling bookings for next year.
+Right now is a very good time to review how you describe your holiday cottage online.
+With most weeks booked until well into the autumn, you should focus on filling bookings for next year.
 As well as reviewing prices, what can you say that will have more guests reaching for that 'Contact Us' button?

 These two articles from SuperControl and Rental Tonic offer suggestions on what to include (and how to say it) in a description of your holiday cottage so that it is written from a guest's perspective.
 Once you've read them, you'll be itching to start tweaking your adverts to make them more appealing to anyone considering booking your cottage.

-If you really want to improve the way you advertise your holiday cottage without having to resort to smoke and mirrors - then learning what you have to say about it - and how you say it - should pay dividends: more bookings from happier guests!
+If you really want to improve the way you advertise your holiday cottage without resorting to smoke and mirrors, then learning what you have to say about it—and how you say it—should pay dividends: more bookings from happier guests!

 The secret to creating the perfect holiday rental advert